area17/vitrine-ui/resources/views/stories/form/field/README.md

 ```

 `base`:
-Applied to the main container of the select component.
+Applied to the main container of the field component.

 `header`:
 Applied to the div that precedes the input element, containing the label and hint text.